Waltz (music): History

 Classical composers traditionally supplied music for dancing when required, and Franz Schubert's waltzes (including the Valses Sentimentales and Valses Nobles) were written for household dancing, without any pretense at being art music.
 However, Frédéric Chopin's surviving 18 waltzes (five he wrote as a child), along with his mazurkas and polonaises, were clearly not intended for dance.
 They marked the adoption of the waltz and other dance forms as serious composition genres.
 Other notable contributions to the waltz genre in classical music include 16 by Johannes Brahms (originally for piano duet), and Maurice Ravel's Valses nobles et sentimentales for piano and La valse for orchestra.
-For many, the quintessential waltz is "The Blue Danube" by Johann Strauss II.
-Other examples of popular waltzes include "The Skater's Waltz" by Waldteufel, "Sobre las Olas" by Rosas, "Waltz of the Flowers", and Shostakovich's Waltz No. 2.
+"The Blue Danube" by Johann Strauss II remains the most famous waltz ever composed.
+Other examples of popular waltzes include "Invitation to the Dance" by Weber, "Un bal" by Berlioz, "The Skater's Waltz" by Waldteufel, "Sobre las Olas" by Rosas, "Waltz of the Flowers" by Tchaikovsky, "Waves of the Danube" by Ivanovici, and Shostakovich's Waltz No. 2.
+32nd Sultan of the Ottoman Empire, Sultan Abdulaziz, also composed a waltz named "Invitation to Waltz".

 The long period of the waltz's popularity was brought to an end by the First World War, which destroyed the Austro-Hungarian monarchy and the Viennese culture which had nurtured it for so long.
 European light music shifted from Vienna to Berlin, and compositions by composers such as Gustav Mahler, Igor Stravinsky, and William Walton treated the dance in a nostalgic or grotesque manner as a thing of the past.
 Waltzes nevertheless continued to be written by composers of light music, such as Eric Coates, Robert Stolz, Ivor Novello, Richard Rodgers, Cole Porter, Oscar Straus, and Stephen Sondheim.
 The Australian composer Julian Cochran composed piano and orchestral works using the French title Valses, closer to the Latin origin, to mitigate assumptions of a Viennese style.
 The predominant ballroom form in the 20th century has become the slow waltz, which rose to popularity around 1910 and was derived from the valse Boston of the 1870s.
-Examples derived from popular songs include "Ramona" (1927), "Parlami d’amore, Mariù" (1933), and "The Last Waltz" (1970).
+Examples derived from popular songs include "Ramona" (1927), "Parlami d'amore Mariù" (1932), and "The Last Waltz" (1970).

 Jazz waltzes

 In a jazz context, "waltz" signifies any piece of music in 3/4 time, whether intended for dancing or not.
 Although there are early examples such as the "Missouri Waltz" by Dan and Harvey’s Jazz Band (1918) and the "Jug Band Waltz" or the "Mississippi Waltz" by the Memphis Jug Band (1928), they are exceptional, as almost all jazz before 1955 was in duple meter.
 It was in 1938 that noted jazz-influenced classical composer Dmitri Shostakovich wrote the Jazz Suite in 3/4 time.
-Shortly after the "bop waltz" appeared in the early 1950s (e.g., Thelonious Monk’s recording of Carolina Moon in 1952 and Sonny Rollins’s Valse Hot in 1956) that triple meter became at all common in jazz.
+It was only shortly after the "bop waltz" appeared in the early 1950s (e.g., Thelonious Monk’s recording of Carolina Moon in 1952 and Sonny Rollins’s Valse Hot in 1956) that triple meter became at all common in jazz.